-- 1. The presence of a hold on a student's record shall have no effect on the submission, receipt, transmission, or review of an appeal for a retroactive withdrawal.
-[US: 5/7/2007] - 2.
 The Dean shall recommend approval or disapproval of the request and shall forward the recommendation to the SRWAC, normally within 30 days of receipt of the petition and all supporting documentation.
 It is within the purview of the Dean to waive the requirement that a student must submit an Instructor Feedback Form(s) for reasons such as unavailability of the instructor or hardship on the student.
 If the Dean waives the submission of the Instructor Feedback Form(s), the justification must be included in the Dean's letter recommending approval or disapproval of the retroactive withdrawal appeal.
-[US: 5/7/07; US 5/8/2008] - 3.
+[US: 5/7/07; US 5/8/2008]

+5.1.8.5.2.3 Action by the SRWAC

 The SRWAC shall rule on the request, normally 30 days from receipt of the petition and all supporting documentation from the Dean.
-The student shall have the right to appear in person before the Committee to present his or her request and shall have the right to be represented by an attorney or other designated individual. - 4.
-The SRWAC shall forward all approved requests to the Office of University Registrar for implementation. - 5.
-The SRWAC shall forward a copy of its decision whether the request was approved or not to the Dean of the student's current college and to the Dean of the College in which the student was enrolled at the time of the retroactive withdrawal, if different from the current college.
+The student shall have the right to appear in person before the Committee to present his or her request and shall have the right to be represented by an attorney or other designated individual.

+The SRWAC shall forward all approved requests to the Office of University Registrar for implementation.

+The SRWAC shall forward a copy of its decision - whether the request was approved or not - to the Dean of the student's current college and to the Dean of the College in which the student was enrolled at the time of the retroactive withdrawal, if different from the current college.
 The Dean of the student's current college shall notify the student and Instructors of Record of the SRWAC's decision.

-- There is no provision in the retroactive withdrawal process prescribed in the Senate Rules for a dean to block, overturn, or appeal a SRWAC decision.
-[SREC: 4/14/2006] - There is no 'cause of action' within the Senate Rules for appeal of the SRWAC's decision to either an administrator or to another University committee, except if the student attempts to make a case that the SRWAC's actions had constituted a violation of the academic "rights" of the student.
+- \ There is no provision in the retroactive withdrawal process prescribed in the Senate Rules for a dean to block, overturn, or appeal a SRWAC decision.
+[SREC: 4/14/2006] - \ There is no 'cause of action' within the Senate Rules for appeal of the SRWAC's decision to either an administrator or to another University committee, except if the student attempts to make a case that the SRWAC's actions had constituted a violation of the academic "rights" of the student.
 In such a case, the cognizant entity to receive and entertain such an appeal is the University Appeals Board (see SR 6.5.1.2).
 [SREC: 4/14/2006]